coffee2code/custom-post-limits/readme.txt

 1. A screenshot of the plugin's admin settings page (with individual authors limits expanded).

 == Changelog ==

+= 2.6 =
+* Revert post limiting back to hooking 'pre_option_posts_per_page' rather than filtering 'post_limits' (fixes bug introduced in v2.5)
+* Fix bug related to individual author/category/tag limits not applying (the primary intent of the v2.5 release, but needed re-fixing due to reversion)
+* Fix bug preventing value of individual limits from appearing on settings page (the value had been saved and used properly, though)
+* Add 'Reset Settings' button to facilitate resetting all limits configured via the plugin
+* Internal: add get_authors(), get_categories(), get_tags() to retrieve and buffer those respective values if actually needed
+* Update object's option buffer after saving changed submitted by user
+* Add PHPDoc documentation
+* Minor documentation tweaks

+= 2.5 =
+* Reverted post limiting method used to filtering 'post_limits' again rather than hooking 'pre_option_posts_per_page'
+* Fixed bug related to individual author/category/tag limits not applying
+* Changed invocation of plugin's install function to action hooked in constructor rather than in global space
+* Changed unobtrusively added JavaScript click events to return false, rather than depending on an embedded JS call in link (fixes IE8 compatibility)
+* Added full support for localization
+* Used admin_url() instead of hardcoded admin path
+* Removed compatibility with versions of WP older than 2.8
+* Noted compatibility with WP 2.9+

 = 2.0 =
 * Changed how post limiting is achieved by hooking 'pre_option_posts_per_page' rather than filtering 'post_limits'